mtscott/mtscott.github.io/index.md

   <article>
     <h1>Overview</h1>
 <img src="ProfessionalHeadshot.jpg" alt="Headshot" style="width:86.4px;height:129.6px;" style="text-align:center;">
-<p>Hello!
-My name is <b>Mitchell</b>, or <b>Mitch</b> (most pronouns are fine), a biological engineer turned mathematician.
-I am currently a second year master's student in computational and applied mathematics at Tufts University.
-On top of finishing up my coursework, I am working on my thesis, focusing on tensor decompositions and preconditioning fractional PDEs that show up in financial modeling, turbulent fluid dynamics, and continuum mechanics.
-When I am not working on math, I enjoy reading contemporary fiction and running.
-I am currently training for my first marathon!</p>
+<p>Mitchell Scott received a BS degree (2020) in biological engineering for Cornell University, COllege of Engineering, with minors in pure and applied math.
+Currently, he is working towards his MS degree (expected 2023) in mathematics from Tufts University, with a concentration in computational and applied mathematics.
+His research focus is numerical linear algebra and scientific computing, currently working on his master's thesis on tensor-based decompositions of matrices arising from fractional partial differential equations to make low-rank approximations of them.
+He is the recipient of the Fuertes communication award.
+He is currently applying to PhD programs to continue studying numerical linear algebra.
+When he is not working, Mitchell enjoys reading contemporary fiction over a cappucino or long distance running. </p>
   </article>
 <article>
-    <h1>Contact Information</h1>
+<h2>Contact Information</h2>
+    <p> Joyce Cumming Center
+        Dept of Mathematics
+        Tufts University
+      Medford, MA 02153</p>
     <p> This is my
       <a href="https://www.linkedin.com/in/mitchell-t-scott/" target="_blank"> LinkedIn</a>.
     </p>